MuhammadAkif/node-boilerplate/README.md

         path: "/v1/dummy",
         route: {
             GET: {
-                "/XYZ":[XYZ, "XYZ"] //first element is middleware func and second is string which is the name of ocntroller method.
+                "/XYZ":[XYZ, "XYZ"] //first element is middleware func and second is string which is the name of controller method and it shoudl on last.
             }
         }
     })